andrewchen04/andrewchen04.github.io/_teaching/2024-summer.md

 - Ensured compliance with campus accommodations for students with disabilities and procedures for students resolving past “Incomplete” grades
 - Ensured staff members were fulfilling their assigned duties and accurately reporting their workloads
 - Interfaced with department and campus staff to ensure the course’s seamless functioning
+- Participated as a guest speaker representing the course in departmental events
 - Remained on call for student and staff emergencies via email, Slack, and Ed Discussion

 _Course materials are available [here](http://www.data8.org/su24/)._